 Reminiscences of a wagon train trip from Missouri to California in 1849.
 The route, weather, and a cholera epidemic.

-Family history, Civil War, and a journey west by wagon train in 1865.
+The papers contain reminiscences of Sarah Hughes of Stahl, Missouri, regarding family history, the Civil War, and a journey west by wagon train in 1865.

 Hull, Laban, Letters, 1850-1851, (C2737)